tonigineer/.dotfiles/README.md

 After booting into the Live Environment, go either with my sparse [Installation Guide](/docs/archlinux-installation.md) or just use [archinstall](https://wiki.archlinux.org/title/archinstall).

+> [!IMPORTANT]
-> **Note**: It is highly recommended to refer to the official [Installation Guide](https://wiki.archlinux.org/title/installation_guide) and [General Recommendations](https://wiki.archlinux.org/title/General_recommendations).
+> It is highly recommended to refer to the official [Installation Guide](https://wiki.archlinux.org/title/installation_guide) and [General Recommendations](https://wiki.archlinux.org/title/General_recommendations).

->
+> [!NOTE]
-> **Hint**: Without a wired connection, [iwctl](https://man.archlinux.org/man/community/iwd/iwctl.1.en) can be used within the Live Environment to connect to a wireless connection.
+>  Without a wired connection, [iwctl](https://man.archlinux.org/man/community/iwd/iwctl.1.en) can be used within the Live Environment to connect to a wireless connection.
 After a reboot, [nmwli](https://man.archlinux.org/man/nmcli.1.en) can be used.

 </details>